Zaytsev1991/MyHomeWork/homework2.md

 If you want to create a remote repository, then at the beginning you will need to create your account on github

 Then create a new repository in your account, and then describe it in the VScode.
 After that, you will need to link the new repository to yours using the command (push)

+To interact with someone else's repository, you need to go directly into it and create a fork, thereby creating a kind of side branch to someone else's file in the repository